derekvmcintire/MBTA-Explorer-API/README.md

    make run
    ```

+---

 ## Endpoints

 ### Static Data Endpoints

-#### Fetch Routes
-- **`GET /api/routes`** Fetches MBTA route shapes and stops.
+- **`GET /api/routes?route_ids={route_id,route_id}`** Fetches MBTA route shapes and stops.
+Accepts a list of comma separated route ids: `?route_ids=Red,Orange,Green-E,Mattapan`.
 It makes two separate requests to the MBTA V3 API.
 First to the `/stops` endpoint and secondly to the `/shapes` endpoint.
 It then combines the data and returns it in a single request.

-- **Compression**: `GET /api/routes` returns a compressed response using `gzip`.
+- **Compression**: returns a compressed response using `gzip`.
 Most modern browsers will handle this automatically, but be sure your client is setting the appropriate header:

   ```typescript
   headers: {